White Noise: The Light: Plot

-Abe tries unsuccessfully to prevent the second man he saved from killing others, but arrives just a minute too late.
-Abe is able however to take the gun from the man before he kills himself.
+Abe is unsuccessful in preventing the second man he saved from killing others, arriving seconds too late.
+However, Abe is able to take the gun from the man before he kills himself.
 Abe tries to explain the situation to Sherry but she is at first non-receptive and he must follow her to the cafe where his wife and son were murdered.
 While driving he sees his own aura in the rear view mirror, predicting his own death.
 This time, Sherry listens but, just as Abe brings up the gun, police who are already in the cafe shoot him dead.
 Abe spends his last minutes trying to convince Sherry she must kill herself before her own possession is complete.
 However, as she reaches for the gun the police pick it up and she becomes hysterical, and is put into an ambulance.

 As the ambulance leaves, Sherry struggles against the demons inside her.
 Back at the cafe, Abe's life force leaves his body as a lightning streak in pursuit of Sherry's ambulance vaulting from one utility post to the next.
 He reaches the ambulance and appears to Sherry as a spectre of himself.
 He is able to comfort her before the demons possess her.
 She acknowledges him and expires peacefully after he places his hand over her heart.
 Up ahead, the speeding ambulance is unaware of an accident blocking its path.
 An 18-wheel fuel tanker is disabled and a commuter bus is stopped.
-Abe, still manifested as a ghostly spirit, appears on the street directly in front of the ambulance, causing the driver to swerve, avoid the accident at the last minute and miss the tanker, thus saving the people on the bus.
+Abe, still manifested as a ghostly spirit, appears on the street directly in front of the ambulance, causing the driver to swerve, avoid a near miss collision with the tanker, thus saving all the people at the scene, including the EMTs.
 Abe's mission completed, he finally sees a bright white light in front of him with his family waiting in the distance and is able to move on.
 Back at Blackmount County Asylum, Henry is tormented and driven further insane by the restless spirits of all the victims who died at the hands of people he saved.